 Messages of Encouragement for Chibok Parents

-Open Doors (OD) recently visited parents of some of the approximately 200 Chibok girls who remain missing six weeks after their abduction by Boko Haram in mid-April.
+Open Doors (OD) recently visited parents of some of the approximately 200 Chibok girls who remain missing six weeks after their abduction by an extremist group that is located primarily in Northern Nigeria in mid-April.
 The visit was intended to encourage the parents and to deliver close to half of the nearly 2,000 prayer messages we have received for them from Christians around the world.

 “The atmosphere remains tense in Chibok and its surrounding areas.
 In one of the villages, the local chief, upon seeing us, went into his house and came out with a gun.
 He wanted to shoot us.
 He thought we were members of Boko Haram because we came by car.”

 After the team had convinced the chief that they were Christians coming to encourage and pray for the parents, he put away his gun and joined them in visiting the other villages.

 “We tried to visit as many of the parents as we could.
 However, some of the women have gone to Abuja and others have gone to their farms away from town.
 Rain has also made some of the roads impassable and prevented us from getting to some of the more remote villages.”

 Our colleague shared that he was deeply touched to see the effects of the pain on the parents.
 “What they are going through is unimaginable.
 Many we met were simply too broken to say much at all.
 They just cried.
 Clearly the pressure is taking its toll.”

 Local media reported on May 22 that one father of eight children, whose two daughters are among the missing girls, died of a heart attack recently.
 It is not clear if Mutai Hona was a Christian.
 He is the second Chibok parent to have died under the pressure of the situation.
 Mary Lalai died of a heart attack shortly after hearing that her daughter had been abducted.